 Global markets like the US, China, and European markets significantly affect the Indian market due to their economic influence, trade relations, and investor sentiment, impacting stock prices and currencies.

-The SGX Nifty Fifty Futures is a derivative contract that allowed investors to trade the expected future value of the Nifty 50 index on the Singapore Exchange (SGX Singapore).
+The SGX Nifty Futures was a derivative contract that allowed investors to trade the expected future value of the Nifty 50 index on the Singapore Exchange (SGX Singapore).
 SGX Nifty Singapore enabled global investors, including those in Singapore, to take positions on India’s market performance before the actual market opened in India.

 How do you interpret SGX Nifty in rupees?